 How Dental Implants Work

 The first step to replacing a missing tooth with a permanent crown is to use a dental implant to create a base for the crown to be attached to.
 It takes multiple appointments to complete the procedure.
 During the first appointment, the dentist will replace the missing root with a dental implant.
-Dental implants are a small piece of titanium that becomes bonded with the bone of the jaw.
+Dental implants are small piece of titanium that becomes bonded with the bone of the jaw.
 Between the first and second appointments, the implant will settle in place with the bone to create stable support.

 Full Arch Restoration

 For patients who are missing multiple or all of their teeth, a full arch restoration procedure may be necessary.
 The upper and lower arch of the mouth is what supports the teeth.
 Full arch restoration includes using dental implants for all of the teeth on the lower, upper, or both arches.
 If you are in need of full-arch restoration implants near you, then book an appointment with Houston Oral Healthcare Specialists.
 It takes an experienced and highly trained implantologist to perform a full arch restoration.

 Full arch restoration is recommended for patients who use dentures.
 Compared to traditional dentures, full-arch restoration can create a more natural-looking smile.
 Dentures that are supported with implants do not move around like regular dentures, making it easier to chew and it keeps the structures of the mouth healthy.
 Call us now to book a consultation with our dentist near you and learn more about missing tooth replacement.